phalcon-orphanage/docs/es/reference/url.rst

     <?php echo $url->get("products/save") ?>

-Note that isn't necessary to prepend the base uri.
+Note that isn't necessary to prepend the base URI.
 If you have named routes you can easily change it creating it dynamically.
 For Example if you have the following route:

 .. code-block:: php